-In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
-In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment project and the Forest Legacy Assessment project; and the forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.

-a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

-b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?

-c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))?

-d) Result in the loss of forest land or conversion of forest land to nonforest use?

-e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+Would the project: Significant Impact Significant with Mitigation Significant Impact No Impact In determining whether impacts to agricultural resources are si refer to the California Agricultural Land Evaluation and Site A Dept. of Conservation as an optional model to use in assessing i whether impacts to forest resources, including timberland, are s refer to information compiled by the California Department of inventory of forest land, including the Forest and Range Asseproject; and the forest carbon measurement methodology prov Air Resources Board. ssessment M mpacts on a ignificant er f Forestry ar essment proj Model (1997) pre griculture and fa avironmental efford Fire Protection ect and the Fore pared by the armland.
+In dects, lead agon regarding est Legacy California etermining encies may the state's Assessment a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104(g))? \boxtimes d) Result in the loss of forest land or conversion of forest land to non- forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?